expo/expo/packages/expo-random/README.md

 # expo-random

 Provides a native interface for creating strong random bytes.
-With `Random` you can create values equivalent to `Node.js` core `crypto.randomBytes` API.
+With `Random` you can generate random values to address use cases that other APIs like the web's `crypto.getRandomValues` and Node's `crypto.randomBytes` might address.

 # Installation in managed Expo projects